microsoft/qsharp/generated_docs/Microsoft.Quantum.Intrinsic/RFrac.md

+# RFrac operation

-# operation RFrac(pauli : Pauli, numerator : Int, power : Int, qubit : Qubit) : Unit is Adj + Ctl
+`operation RFrac(pauli : Pauli, numerator : Int, power : Int, qubit : Qubit) : Unit is Adj + Ctl`

 ## Summary
 Applies a rotation about the given Pauli axis by an angle specified